Just A Way

-Just A Way (Japanese ジャスタウェイ, foaled 8 March 2009) is a Japanese Thoroughbred racehorse.
+Just A Way (Japanese ジャスタウェイ, Hepburn: Jasu Ta Uei; foaled 8 March 2009) is a retired Japanese Thoroughbred racehorse and an active stud.
 After showing useful, but unexceptional form in his early career he emerged as a major talent as a four-year old, with a win in the 2013 Autumn edition of the Tenno Sho.
 In March 2014 he ran outside Japan for the first time and won the Dubai Duty Free by more than six lengths.
 By April 2014 he was the top-rated horse in the world and retained his position throughout the year.

 Background

 Just A Way is a bay horse with a white star and white socks on his hind legs bred in Hokkaido by the Shadai Corporation.
 He was from the second crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
 His dam, Sibyl was a Japanese-bred daughter of the Breeders' Cup Classic winner Wild Again and the CCA Oaks winner Charon.
 As a descendant of the broodmare Venturesome, Charon was distantly related to several major winners including Silver Patriarch, Touch Gold, Discreet Cat, With Approval and Izvestia.

 In July 2010, the yearling was consigned by the Shiraoi Farm to the JRHA Select Sale and was bought for 12 million yen by Akatsuki Yamatoya.
 The name came from that of a toy in episode 32 of the anime series Gintama, the script for which was written by Yamatoya and would later be used for a spear used by a monster in episode 37 of the tokusatsu series Ressha Sentai ToQger, which Yamatoya also wrote that episode.